 Present the recognition publicly either during in-person events or on internal networks that allow you to broadcast a colleague's accomplishments.

-Create annual awards where recognized employees are honored in front of their peers and senior management.
+And create annual awards where recognized employees are honored in front of their peers and senior management.

 Above all, make sure to celebrate and reward behaviors the company wants to encourage as part of its company culture.

-6. Your employees feel overworked and overwhelmed
+6. Make sure your employees don't feel overworked and overwhelmed

 If someone told you that working at Company A would reduce your life expectancy by even 1%, you'd likely take a job somewhere else.